Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Data and simulations

 \section{Data and simulations}

-\subsection{The \Planck\ Data}
+\subsection{The \Planck\ data}

-This paper is based on the first 15.5 month survey mission corresponding to two full-sky surveys.
-We refer to \citet{planck2013-p02} and \citet{planck2013-p03} for the generic scheme of Time Ordered Information (TOI) processing and map-making, as well as for the technical characteristics of the \Planck\ frequency maps.
-The \Planck\ channel maps are provided in {\tt HEALPix} \citep{healpix} $N_{\mathrm{side}}=2048$ at full resolution.
-An error map is associated with each channel map and is obtained from the difference of the first half and second half of the survey rings for a given pointing position of the satellite spin axis.
-The resulting maps, called null maps, are mainly free from astrophysical emission and they are a good representation of the statistical instrumental noise.
+This paper is based on the first 15.5 months of \Planck's mission, corresponding to more than two full-sky surveys.
+We refer to \citet{planck2013-p02}, \citet{planck2013-p02a}, \citet{planck2013-p02b}, \citet{planck2013-p03f}, \citet{planck2013-p03d}, and \citet{planck2013-p03} for the generic scheme of time-ordered information processing and map-making, as well as for the technical characteristics of the \Planck\ frequency maps.
+The \Planck\ channel maps are provided in {\tt HEALPix} \citep{healpix} pixelization scheme at $N_{\mathrm{side}}=2048$.
+An error map is associated with each channel map and is obtained from the difference of maps made from the first and second half of each ring (stable pointing period).
+The difference maps, called half-ring or null maps, are mainly free from astrophysical emission and they are a good representation of the statistical instrumental noise.
 Null maps have also been used to estimate the noise in the final Compton parameter maps.
-Here we approximate the \Planck\ beams by effective circular Gaussians \citep{planck2013-p02d,planck2013-p03c} The FWHM for each frequency channel are given in Table~\ref{table:summary}.
-Although tests have been performed using both LFI and HFI channel maps, the work presented here will refer mainly to results using the HFI data only.
+Here we approximate the \Planck\ effective beams by circular Gaussians \citep{planck2013-p02d,planck2013-p03c} The FWHM values for each frequency channel are given in Table~\ref{table:summary}.
+Although tests have been performed using both LFI and HFI channel maps, the work presented here is based mostly on HFI data.